-The College was last inspected by the Office for Standards in Education (Ofsted) in March 2018, when the College's overall effectiveness was judged to be "Good".
-The inspectors said that:
+The College was last inspected by the Office for Standards in Education (Ofsted) in May 2024, when the College's overall effectiveness was judged to be "Good," as were all individual elements of the assessment.
+The College was also deemed to make a reasonable contribution to meeting skills needs.